Home Science Organic Chemistry Benzene

 • Smaller amounts of benzene are used to make some industrial chemicals such as lubricants, dyes, detergents, drugs, explosives, etc.

-Health effects of benzene
+Health Effects of Benzene

 • Long-term exposure to benzene can affect mostly our blood.
 Therefore, it decreases red blood cells in our body to form anemia.